 SkyTec Ireland specialises in delivering high definition imagery for use in industrial inspections, roof inspections, archaeology, advertising and much more.

 Click here to see SkyTec Ireland's results.

-SkyTec Ireland are licensed by the Irish Aviation Authority and hold the Aerial Work Permission to conduct commercial operations.
-This is a requirement for any operator of an unmanned aerial vehicle in Irish Airspace who wants to operate commercially or for anyone who wants to put a camera into the sky for whatever reason.
+SkyTec Ireland are licensed by the Irish Aviation Authority and hold the Specific Operating Permission to conduct commercial operations.
+This is a requirement for any operator of an unmanned aerial vehicle (drone) who wants to operate commercially in Irish Airspace with a larger machine or for anyone who is serious about providing a fully licensed and insured service with professionaly trained operators.

-The SkyTec UAS Academy Ground School is approved by the Irish Aviation Authority and fulfils National Regulations pertaining to training requirements and standards of competency that have to be attained prior to the issue of an Aerial Work Permission.
-The Ground School Aeronautical Knowledge Course will enable UAS pilots and associated personnel acquire the knowledge to safely operate unmanned aircraft in Irish Airspace.
+The SkyTec RPAS Academy is fully licensed by the Irish Aviation Authority to conduct both ground and flight training in the use of unmanned aircraft (drones).
+The Academy fulfils the National Regulations pertaining to training requirements and standards of competency that must be attained prior to the issue of an Small Unmanned Aircraft (SUA) license or a Specific Operating Permission.
+The SUA Licenses Courses (Ground School Aeronautical Knowledge Course) will enable SUA pilots and associated personnel acquire the knowledge to safely operate drones in Irish Airspace.

 The 2014 Ring of Kerry Charity Cycle took place on Saturday 5th July and SkyTec Ireland were commissioned by KTOWNMEDIA, based in Killarney, as part of a specialised camera crew to film the event.